Here's the short version:

 1. Talking on a cell phone while driving is not illegal in Florida

 2. Texting while driving is illegal in Florida

 Driving and talking on a cell phone is perfectly legal in Florida.
-But should you do it?
+But should you do it - NO?
 We've all seen drivers with cell phones glued to their ears changing lanes too close to you, rolling through stop signs, or just not driving well at all.
 One of the biggest causes of accidents in Florida is distracted drivers.

 By now everyone should know that texting while driving is extremely dangerous.
 Texting while driving is illegal in Florida and can result in points on your license.
 But what about talking on a cell phone while driving?

 Talking on a cell phone is not illegal in Florida but it does distract you from driving and is a cause of thousands of car accidents a year in Florida.
 In 2017 there were over 3,700 accidents attributed to drivers distracted by cell phone conversations.